Original edition published 2016

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration when[a] Quirinius was governor of Syria.
 And all went to be registered, each to his own town.
 And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed,[b] who was with child.
 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
 (Luke 2:1-7, ESV)

-Luke, then, used “Caesar Augustus” for the name/title of the (effectively) Roman Emperor.
+Luke, actually, used “Caesar Augustus” for the name/title of the (effectively) Roman Emperor.
 There are those who find a problem (or problems) with Luke.
-For example, the registration (enrolment/census) when (or before) Quirinius was governor of Syria is not found in Roman records (Hohener & Brown, 2013, p134).
+For example, that registration (enrolment/census) when (or before) Quirinius was governor of Syria is not found in Roman records (Hohener & Brown, 2013, p134).
 Is this really fatal to confidence in the record?
-(Some published authors even think there was no Luke anyway and the whole document is “justification after the event”!)
+(Some published authors even assert there was no Luke anyway, and the whole document is “justification after the event”!)

-Augustus was a strategic thinker - unless he held clearly superior force he postponed confrontation and made "peace" - until he could emerge winner.
-He retained the previous and venerated form and machinery of the Senate and people of Rome.
-He did cost counted towering redevelopment in the city, paid for by the subjugated.
+Like others before and after him, Augustus was a strategic thinker - unless he held clearly superior force he postponed confrontation and made "peace" - until he could emerge winner.
+He retained the previous, and venerated, form and machinery of the Senate and people of Rome.
+He did cost-counted towering redevelopment in the city, paid for by the subjugated.
 Under his sway, Rome expanded the (his) dominions and posted (his) standing professional legions in garrisons to discourage disobedience.
 The Romans who did Augustus' will were assured of their daily bread, and much more besides.

 Luke had reason to include the historical note, despite officialdom’s typical grandiose claim (“all the world”).
-The first readers would have known of the census.
+The first readers would have known of the census and of Roman practice.
 (There may be a clue here as to Luke’s intended audience?)
 Why today would anyone demand that Roman records include that specific census event?
 It would be nice if it were so, but not highly likely.
-Perhaps some may not appreciate what is involved in the administration of a vast edifice.
-Not so long ago, from time to time, I had to mail out hundreds of envelopes (blue) bearing the legend “O.H.M.S”.
+Perhaps some may not appreciate what is involved in the administration of a vast government edifice.
+A while ago, from time to time, I had to mail out hundreds of envelopes (blue) bearing the legend “O.H.M.S”.
 For sure, Her Majesty Queen Elizabeth knew nothing of it!

 Consider Augustus himself.
 His life to age 30 is available in considerable detail from early Roman records.
 His later life is less able to be known; for example, what did he do between 16 BC and 13 BC in Gaul and Germany?
 Such records as exist of later years are viewed with some suspicion (Everitt, 2006, xi).
 There are impressive records and some even date to the period not long after his life.
 However, consider this list of informative writings:

 As I see it, despite his obvious eminence, the contemporary documentary evidence for Augustus is relatively thin and in places non-existent.
-Nonetheless, I would be very, very surprised if any published author denies the existence of Augustus as “Emperor”, nor does anyone argue that the Roman Empire is a myth of wishful thinking.
+Nonetheless, I would be very, very surprised if any published author denies the existence of Augustus as “Emperor”, nor does anyone argue that the Roman Empire is a myth of wishful thinking!
 The Roman constructions which remain (by hard labour of unfortunate slaves, or of the military men, who may also have been compelled) would give substance to the story.
-The artefacts may include inscriptions and statuary.
+The artefacts may include (complimentary) inscriptions and statuary.
+The powerful of Rome did not invent PR and spin, though they were curiously keen to use them.

 Julius Caesar had used his authority in 46 BC to bring in the more scientific Julian calendar; a calendar which was a legacy for 16 centuries.
 With Augustus’ approval (or instigation?), in 7 BC the calendar month of August received its new name honouring him, just as July (Iulius) had been renamed in 44 BC for the so recently killed Julius Caesar.
 I suppose those month names penetrated the wilds of Rome’s dominions, including Judaea and Galilee.